vEnhance/1802/src/preface.typ

   In fact, if I was designing a serious course in multivariable calculus for math majors, it would come after an entire semester of properly-done linear algebra first.

+- The third part is a review of complex numbers.
+  I don't know why this is part of 18.02, to be honest, but since it happened I included a short section on it.

-- The third part covers the calculus of functions $RR -> RR^n$, which turns out to be easy because it's pretty much all 18.01 material.
+- The fourth part _Parametric Side-Quest_
+  covers the calculus of functions $RR -> RR^n$, which turns out to be easy because it's pretty much all 18.01 material.
   This part is therefore only a few pages long.

+- The fifth part and sixth part are titled _Multivariable differentiation_ and _Optimization_,
-- The fourth part covers the differentiation of functions $RR^n -> RR$.
+  and they cover the differentiation of functions $RR^n -> RR$.
   This is the first serious multivariable calculus usage.

-- The fifth part ...
+-

 #todo[finish writing this]